-- the school should risk assess the sale of all items, for example by making sure they are in good working order, with particular attention to electrical appliances. - Schools are covered for liability under the Products Liability part of SCC's insurance.
+- the school should risk assess the sale of all items, for example by making sure they are in good working order, with particular attention to electrical appliances. - The goods being sold may be liable to output VAT.
+If you are unsure on the VAT treatment for the goods being sold, please contact the Council's VAT Team for support - VATHelpline@somerset.gov.uk - Schools are covered for liability under the Products Liability part of SCC's insurance.
 The insurance does not cover the cost to the school of refunding the transaction itself, i.e. reimbursing the purchase for a faulty item and postage and packaging, etc. - c) The school should be aware of eBay's terms of use, in particular the Compensation clause in force at time of use.
 (Please note Terms and Conditions are subject to changes and updates from time to time)